๐Ÿ˜ˆCriminology

 Trace Evidence (Hair, Fibers, Soil)

-• Transfer and persistence determine evidentiary value—fibers from a suspect's clothing on a victim demonstrate contact, while soil on shoes places someone at a location
+• Transfer and persistence determine evidentiary value.
+Fibers from a suspect's clothing found on a victim demonstrate contact, while soil composition on shoes can place someone at a specific location.

-• Hair analysis provides class characteristics: species, body area, racial origin, and treatment history, though only roots with follicular tissue yield DNA
+• Hair analysis provides class characteristics: species, body area, racial origin, and treatment history can all be determined through microscopic examination.
+However, only hair roots with attached follicular tissue yield DNA for individual identification.
+Hair shaft comparison alone (without DNA) has come under significant criticism for reliability.

-• Fiber comparison examines color, composition, and microscopic structure; rare or unusual fibers have greater evidentiary weight than common materials
+• Fiber comparison examines color, chemical composition, cross-sectional shape, and microscopic structure.
+Rare or unusual fibers carry greater evidentiary weight than common materials.
+Finding a fiber consistent with mass-produced blue denim is far less meaningful than finding one consistent with a distinctive hand-dyed textile.

-Compare: Trace evidence vs. DNA—trace evidence often provides class characteristics (this fiber is consistent with that carpet), while DNA provides individual identification.
-Trace evidence excels at establishing contact and corroborating other evidence rather than standing alone.
+Compare: Trace evidence vs. DNA: trace evidence often provides class characteristics (this fiber is consistent with that carpet), while DNA provides individual identification.
+Trace evidence excels at establishing contact and corroborating other evidence rather than standing alone as proof.

 Documentary and Digital Evidence: Information as Evidence